matomo-org/matomo-sdk-ios/README.md

 ###Requirements

 The latest PiwikTracker version uses ARC and support iOS7+ and OSX10.8+.
-It has been tested with Piwik 2.8.
+It has been tested with Piwik server 2.8.

 * iOS tracker depends on: Core Data, Core Location, Core Graphics and UIKit
 * OSX tracker depends on: Core Data, Core Graphics and Cocoa